“Getting OmniSci up and running, in a large environment like Verizon, was one of the better experiences that I’ve had in deploying a tool…”

 Telecommunications networks transmit data from multiple towers to handsets that then report signal strength back to towers.
 Network operations centers (NOCs) monitor this interchange to identify instances of poor signal strength.
-Legacy analytic solutions cannot query and visualize call detail records (CDRs) or network logs quickly enough for NOCs to fix issues before customers notice.
+Legacy network analysis software cannot query and visualize call detail records (CDRs) or network logs quickly enough for NOCs to fix issues before customers notice.

 Network signal strength constantly fluctuates by location, over time.
-OmniSci lets NOC teams query and explore CDRs and network data on geo charts to understand where anomalies occur and then resolve them.
-Those responsive geospatial analytics help telcos dispatch service teams to where they’re needed most, keeping customers happy.
+OmniSci lets NOC teams query and explore CDRs and telecommunications network data on geo charts to understand where anomalies occur and then resolve them.
+Those responsive geospatial analytics help telcos and network analysts dispatch service teams to where they’re needed most, keeping customers happy.

 Location-based metadata can create a wealth of new business opportunity.
 Yet this stream of data scales too quickly for developers who want to create apps showing relationships between the location of people and equipment to other operational data.
 Existing analytic engines cannot keep up with the scale and speed of today’s operational data.

 The OmniSci Core SQL engine was designed for this new era of location intelligence.
 It can process billions of rows of structured data in milliseconds and visually render those with the same speed.
 This dramatically accelerates logistics analytics, marrying vital business datasets to mobile location metadata.
 OmniSci Core is open-source, in-house or third-party developers can easily create new apps to deliver analytic apps for exploring layers of operational location and logistics data.